exalearn/colmena/docs/design.rst

 Tasks and results are communicated as JSON objects and contain the inputs to a task, the outputs of the task, and a variety of profiling data (e.g., task runtime, time inputs received by method server).
-We provide a Python API for the message format, :class:`colmena.models.Result`, and interfacing with the Redis queues, :mod:`colmena.redis`, but the code can be written in any language.
+We provide a Python API for the message format, :class:`colmena.models.Result`, which provides utility operations for tasks that include accessing the positional or keyword arguments for a task and serializing the inputs and results.

 Method Server
 +++++++++++++